Contribution: Systematic Assessment of Non-Conservative ML Force Models

 - Inference: Multiple Time-Stepping (MTS) where fast non-conservative forces are periodically corrected by slower conservative forces

-The evaluation systematically tests five state-of-the-art models across multiple simulation scenarios:
+The evaluation systematically tests multiple state-of-the-art models across diverse simulation scenarios:

 Models tested: